Cockatrice/Cockatrice/README.md

 # Translations [![Transifex Project](https://img.shields.io/badge/translate-on%20transifex-brightgreen)](https://transifex.com/cockatrice/cockatrice/)

 Cockatrice uses Transifex for translations.
-You can help us bring Cockatrice and Oracle to your language or just edit single wordings right from within your browser by visiting our [Transifex project page](https://transifex.com/cockatrice/cockatrice/).<br>
+You can help us bring Cockatrice, Oracle and Webatrice to your language or just adjust single wordings right from within your browser by visiting our [Transifex project page](https://transifex.com/cockatrice/cockatrice/).<br>

 Check out our [Translator FAQ](https://github.com/Cockatrice/Cockatrice/wiki/Translation-FAQ) for more information about contributing!<br>